 The Most Stunning Botanical Garden in Every Province

-After the long winter, treat yourself with a stroll through one of Canada's most impressive botanical gardens.
+After the long winter, treat yourself with a stroll through Canada's most impressive botanical gardens.

-When spring is in the air, there’s no better way to refresh your senses than by surrounding yourself in a cornucopia of stunning flowers, shrubs and trees.
-These beautiful botanical gardens—one from each Canadian province—are the perfect place to immerse yourself in nature, and wonder at the miracle of the season’s new growth.
+When spring is in the air, there’s no better way to refresh your senses than by surrounding yourself with stunning flowers, shrubs and trees.
+These beautiful botanical gardens across Canada—one from each province—are the perfect place to immerse yourself in nature, and wonder at the miracle of the season’s new growth.

 It’s easy see why The Butchart Gardens attracts a million visitors every year.
 For more than a century, Canadians have flocked to view its outstanding floral displays, one of the premier attractions on Vancouver Island.
 Though open year-round, this National Historic Site really comes alive each spring when hundreds of thousands of bulbs begin to blossom on its bedding plants and flowering trees.
 With over 55 acres to explore, and a dining room that features a decadent afternoon tea, it’s easy to while away an entire day at Canada’s most famous botanical garden.

-You might not expect to find a traditional Japanese garden smack dab in the middle of the Prairies, but many Canadians of Japanese ancestry live in southern Alberta.
+You might not expect to find a traditional Japanese garden smack dab in the middle of the Prairies, but in fact, many Canadians of Japanese ancestry live in southern Alberta.
 In recognition of their contributions, Nikka Yuko was built in Lethbridge during Canada’s centennial.
 Translated, Nikka Yuko means “Japan-Canada friendship,” and this botanical garden expresses the merging of both cultures in a serene setting rich in symbolism.
-Upon entry, guests are greeted by hosts wearing traditional Japanese clothing, before being given the highlights of the garden’s many features, including a teahouse handcrafted in Kyoto, meticulously pruned trees and an abundance of water features.
+Upon entry, guests are greeted by hosts wearing traditional Japanese clothing, who’ll recommend the highlights of the garden, including a teahouse handcrafted in Kyoto, meticulously pruned trees and an abundance of water features.

 Check out 10 great day trips from Calgary